Statistical Inference for Policy Evaluation with Temporal Difference Learning: Introduction

 In a more specialized line of work, concerned with establishing distributional approximations of the TD iterates, it has been shown that, using Polyak-Ruppert averaging \citep{polyak1992acceleration,ruppert1988efficient}, the TD estimation error converges to a Gaussian distribution in the large sample limit; see, e.g., \cite{fort2015central,mou2020linear,li2023online}.
-While these results provide a formal justification for the validity of statistical inference, the guarantees provided in those contributions are non-quantitative, in the sense that they are of asymptotic nature and hold only in fixed dimensions.
+While these results provide a formal justification for the validity of statistical inference, the guarantees from those contributions are non-quantitative, in the sense that they are of asymptotic nature and hold only in fixed dimensions.
 As a result, they do not adequately capture the dependence on the sample size and other problem-related quantities, most notably the dimensionality, all of which affect the accuracy of statistical inference.
 In this paper, we partially address this gap.
 We focus on TD learning with Polyak-Ruppert averaging for estimating the coefficients of the best linear approximation of the value function, assuming i.i.d. samples.
+We make the following theoretical and methodological contributions. \begin{enumerate}

+\item \emph{Sharper Berry-Esseen bounds.} We derive a new high-dimensional Berry-Esseen bound for the estimation error over the class of convex sets and using an estimated variance, achieving an $O(T^{-\frac{1}{3}})$ rate as a function of the number of iterations, which appears to be the fastest in the literature.
+While completing this work, we became aware of the recent related paper by \citet{samsonov2024gaussian}, which, under the same settings, derived a high-dimensional Berry-Esseen bound for linear SA with Polyak-Ruppert averaging, obtaining the slower rate $O(T^{-\frac{1}{4}})$.
+See Section~\ref{sec:berry-esseen} for a discussion and detailed comparisons.

-We make the following theoretical and methodological contributions. \begin{enumerate} \item \emph{Improved high-probability guarantees.} We show that, for an appropriate choice of the initial stepsize, the Euclidean norm of the estimation error for the TD learning algorithm is of order
+\item \emph{Improved high-probability guarantees.} We show that, for an appropriate choice of the initial stepsize, the Euclidean norm of the estimation error for the TD learning algorithm is of order

 with probability at least $ 1- \delta$, where $T$ denotes the number of iterations, $\bm{\Lambda}^\star$ represents the asymptotic variance matrix of the estimation error, and $\mathsf{Tr}(\bm{\Lambda}^\star)$ its trace.
 To the best of our knowledge, this is the first high-probability convergence guarantee for this problem that matches the asymptotic variance, up to logarithm factors, without requiring a projection step to control the iterative trajectory.
 Furthermore, our assumptions are weaker than those used in the literature.
 Table~\ref{table:sample-complexity} compares our high-probability convergence guarantees with the latest available results.